Arm & Thigh Lift in Austin, Texas

 While even rigorous exercise may not be effective at firming up the skin of the arms and thighs, plastic surgery procedures such as arm lift and thigh lift surgery can address these issues and give the affected areas a tighter, more toned look.
 Aging, significant weight loss and other factors can contribute to an excess of inelastic skin accumulating in the upper arms and the thighs.
 This can be very frustrating for people who have worked hard to get fit, only to find certain parts of the body exhibiting a “flabby” appearance.

 Dr. Venkata Erella is a board-certified plastic surgeon with specialty training in an array of body contouring procedures.
 He can provide you with results that look natural and help you feel better about your appearance.
-Please contact Aspira Plastic Surgery by phone at (512) 730-3885 for more information about an arm lift, thigh lift, and other body contouring procedures, or to schedule a complimentary consultation.

 Who Can Benefit from an Arm Lift & Thigh Lift?